-Successful applicants will be sent a Funding Agreement that will need to be signed and returned with an appropriate tax invoice for the contracted/instalment amount of the grant.
+Successful applicants are required to sign and return the online Funding Agreement.
+You will be required to generate an appropriate tax invoice or statement of supply and return it as per the invoicing instructions provided.
 If the successful applicant is registered for GST, GST will need to be added to the approved grant amount in the tax invoice submitted.
 Instructions are included with the Funding Agreement.

 For treatment of GST in your application please see Section 6 of this document.